Tsquare17/PUPC/README.md

-# PUPC - The Pupper Compiler
+# PupC - The Pupper Compiler

-A toy compiler in progress.
+A compiler in the making for the soon-to-be Pupper programming language.